 Provenance: Darrell Plank Collection

-What a beautiful example to grace our museum gallery.
-The B. B. Wilcox jar is typically found in aqua so this forest green example is quite exceptional and rare.
+What a beautiful example to enhance our museum Jar Gallery.
+The B. B. Wilcox jar is typically found in aqua so this forest green quart example is quite exceptional and rare.

 Benjamin B. Wilcox was born about 1820 in Cornwall, Connecticut.
 Not much is known about his early life except that he married Eliza A. Brainerd of Portland, Ct. on May 29, 1842.
 At that time he was living in Old Saybrook, Ct.
 They had three children, Maria, Curtis, and Samuel.
 This information can be gleaned from 1850, 1860, and 1870 United States Federal Census reports.